mzhKU/supplyTruck/readme.md

 - Express fuel / distance capacity as ratios between vehicles
 - Log the travel and the fuel cost
 - Avoid duplicate calculation of fuel cost
+- Handle case when cannon next to truck and base
+- Supply truck refuels other supply truck?
+- Cannon supplies grenades to other cannon?

 Player control
 - Vehicle class which can move, consumes fuel